The Prosumer Blog

 Prosumer Radio

-Our radio station, Prosumer emPowerment Radio, the PPR is an online empowerment station available 24/7 with songs which have been chosen because they have positive "I" statement songs within the song.
-When listening or singing the songs, you are training your brain to look for what is possible.
+Our radio station, Prosumer emPowerment Radio, the PPR is an online empowerment station available 24/7 with songs chosen for their positive "I" statements.
+When listening to or singing the songs, you are training your brain to look for what is possible.
 Also on the station are empowerment quotes, gratitude lists and stories of courage.

 Click for Radio